 You have to ask for an ATM card, they don't just happen as a standard process.
 ATM cards are processed in the bank and takes 3-4 days to be ready.
 ATM cards are not mailed.
 You must pick them up in person.
 This means waiting in line again for the new accounts person.
-Plan on an hour.
+Plan on at least an hour, probably more.

 Online access, at least for BCR, comes with a BINGO card.
 This is a card with labeled rows and columns such at A-4 and D-3.
 Each cell contains a number.
 Every time you log in, you will be prompted to enter the number from three different cells.
 Simple, but what a great security measure !

-When it comes to banking, as with many other things in Costa Rica, use this information as a guideline so that you are as well prepared as possible, but your results may vary.
+When it comes to money and banking, as with many other things in Costa Rica, use this information as a guideline so that you are as well prepared as possible, but your results may vary.
 Pura Vida :)